holdentatum11/portfolio/README.md

 - Designed data visualizations and presentation materials for a conference presentation at MAPOR 2024, showcasing key insights from the research.

 ### Technical Skills
-**Biological Research Methods:** Familiar with biological research methods, including hands-on experience in laboratory settings.
+- **Biological Research Methods:** Familiar with biological research methods, including hands-on experience in laboratory settings.
-**Statistical Analysis:** Experience in applying statistical methods to interpret and draw meaningful conclusions from data sets.
+- **Statistical Analysis:** Experience in applying statistical methods to interpret and draw meaningful conclusions from data sets.
-**Critical Thinking:** Adept at analyzing complex problems, identifying key issues, and developing effective solutions.
+- **Critical Thinking:** Adept at analyzing complex problems, identifying key issues, and developing effective solutions.
-**Effective Communication:** Strong verbal and written communication skills.
+- **Effective Communication:** Strong verbal and written communication skills.
-**Data Storytelling:** Strong ability to craft compelling narratives from data insights, enhancing engagement and clarity in research communication.
+- **Data Storytelling:** Strong ability to craft compelling narratives from data insights, enhancing engagement and clarity in research communication.
-**Programming & Data Analysis:** Basic knowledge of Python, actively learning advanced applications in data science and machine learning.
+- **Programming & Data Analysis:** Basic knowledge of Python, actively learning advanced applications in data science and machine learning.
-**Spatial Analysis:** Basic proficiency in ArcGIS Pro for spatial data visualization and analysis.
+- **Spatial Analysis:** Basic proficiency in ArcGIS Pro for spatial data visualization and analysis.
-**Effective Communication:** Strong verbal and written communication skills
+- **Effective Communication:** Strong verbal and written communication skills
-**Microsoft Office:** Proficient in using Word, Excel, and PowerPoint for data analysis, reporting, and presentations.
+- **Microsoft Office:** Proficient in using Word, Excel, and PowerPoint for data analysis, reporting, and presentations.

+### Certificates and Online Courses
+- **Mastering ArcGIS Pro 3: Maps, Layers, Projects, and Layouts** (Geospatial Training Services, LLC – 12 Hours, May 2024)
+- **100 Days of Code: The Complete Python Pro Bootcamp** (Udemy - In Progress)
+- **Python for Data Science and Machine Learning Bootcamp** (Udemy - In Progress)

+### Extracurricular and Leadership
+ - **Global Health Study Abroad (Ireland)** – Old Dominion University | Spring 2024
+  - Participated in an interprofessional global health study abroad program, focusing on cultural immersion, epidemiology, and healthcare delivery in underserved region.
+  - Engaged in community health assessments, public health interventions, and collaborative healthcare projects with diverse professionals and local communities.